How to Raise Chickens in an Incubator

 Once your incubator is ready, place your marked eggs inside.
 Every incubator is different, so please review your model's instruction manual as to how many eggs you can successfully set at one time.
 This number differs across model's, as well as species of egg.

-An incubator mimics a hen setting on her best.
+An incubator mimics a hen.
 She provides heat and humidity, and she turns the eggs.
 Your incubator provides heat via electricity and humidity via the water you add to the channels in the base.
 You can either turn the eggs manually, or invest more money in an automatic turner.

 I prefer to turn my eggs manually.
 This allows me to visually inspect the eggs and remove any that develop issues.
 For example, if one has a crack that wasn't initially visible, or if one bursts open.
 I have had several burst, and that is definitely something which you want to remove as soon as possible.
 Otherwise, bacteria can affect your growing embryos and affect your entire inventory.